nhjschulz/ros2_dcs_turtlesim/README.md

 ## Controlling the Robot

 The robot listens to Twist messages similar to the ROS2 TurtleSim demo.
 The ```turtle_teleop_key``` tool can be used to control it using the keyboard.
-Use the following command form a second terminal window for controlling the robot:
+Use the following command from a second terminal window for controlling the robot:

         ros2 run turtlesim turtle_teleop_key --ros-args --remap turtle1/cmd_vel:=/cmd_vel